Margaret Ekpo International Airport

 Margaret Ekpo International Airport (IATA: CBQ, ICAO: DNCA), also known as Calabar Airport, is an airport serving Calabar, the capital of the Cross River State in Nigeria.
 The airport is named after Margaret Ekpo, who was one of Nigeria's pioneering feminist and anticolonial activists.
 It was commissioned in 1983 by Alhaji Shehu Shagari, then president of Nigeria.

 Airlines and destinations

 Statistics

-These data show number of passengers movements into the airport, according to the Federal Airports Authority of Nigeria's Aviation Sector Summary Reports.
+These data show the number of passengers' movements into the airport, according to the Federal Airports Authority of Nigeria's Aviation Sector Summary Reports.